engineering-collaboration/book/docs/book/anatomy-of-a-code-change/pull-requests.md

 ### Manual Reviews

-Request reviews by certain personell or personell groups.
-These reviews are essential for consistent high quality code integrations and horizontal distribution of knowledge.
-There are various strategies on who to request reviews from depending on team size and the nature of your changes.
+After our code changes passed the automated reviews successfully, it's time for another pair of eyes to go over our work.
+We request reviews from (a group of) colleagues to verify our digital labor.
+Manual reviews increase readability of the code, catch mistakes missed by our automation suite and distribute knowledge of the software horizontally across our team.

-We will discuss code reviews in greater depth in the next chapter.
+We discuss these reviews in detail in the chapter [Code Reviews]().

 ## Templates